bmabsout/Thesis/src/chapters/02_intent_to_reality.typ

 By providing a structured decomposition, our framework helps to categorize these disparate failure modes, underscoring that the challenge of building reliable robotic systems extends far beyond just sim-to-real transfer.

 === Relation to Prior Work and Its Limitations <chap:intent_to_reality:validation-related:related>
 Existing taxonomies, while valuable, offer a fragmented view of the problem.
-+ *Sim-to-Real Taxonomies*: Frameworks like those from @valassakis2020crossing and @jiang2024transic provide a granular breakdown of the sources of the *Simulation-to-Reality Gap*.
-However, they do not address the preceding intent-to-specification and specification-to-behavior gaps, which our analysis shows are the largest source of failures.
-+ *MORL Taxonomies*: Taxonomies in Multi-Objective Reinforcement Learning focus on algorithmic approaches (e.g., scalarization-based vs. Pareto-based) but treat the objective specification as a given.
-They optimize the formula they are handed, without questioning if the formula correctly captures the original intent.

-Our unified framework addresses these limitations by:
-1.  *Capturing the Full Pipeline*: It provides an end-to-end view from intent to deployment.
-2.  *Prioritizing the Intent-to-Specification Gap*: It is the first to formally identify and name the intent-to-specification gap as the primary source of failures.
-3.  *Connecting the Components*: It explicitly models how the gaps are interconnected and how failures cascade through the system.
+Frameworks for sim-to-real transfer, for instance, provide a granular breakdown of the sources of the *Simulation-to-Reality Gap* but do not address the preceding intent-to-specification and specification-to-behavior gaps, which our analysis shows are often the largest source of failures.
+Likewise, taxonomies in Multi-Objective Reinforcement Learning tend to focus on algorithmic approaches (e.g., scalarization-based vs. Pareto-based) but treat the objective specification as a given, optimizing the formula they are handed without questioning if it correctly captures the original intent.
+Our unified framework addresses these limitations by providing an end-to-end view that captures the full pipeline from intent to deployment.
+It is the first to formally identify and prioritize the *Intent-to-Specification Gap* as a primary source of failure, and it explicitly models how the three gaps are interconnected, showing how errors cascade through the system.